ionos-cloud/ionosctl/docs/subcommands/VPN Gateway/wireguard/gateway/update.md

-      --datacenter-id string      The datacenter to connect your VPN Gateway to (required) --description string        Description of the WireGuard Gateway -f, --force                     Force command to execute without user input --gateway-ip string         The IP of an IPBlock in the same location as the provided datacenter (required) -h, --help                      Print usage
+      --datacenter-id string      The datacenter to connect your VPN Gateway to (required) --description string        Description of the WireGuard Gateway -f, --force                     Force command to execute without user input -i, --gateway-id string         The ID of the WireGuard Gateway (required) --gateway-ip string         The IP of an IPBlock in the same location as the provided datacenter (required) -h, --help                      Print usage
       --interface-ip string       The IPv4 or IPv6 address (with CIDR mask) to be assigned to the WireGuard interface (required)